-Construction Bond.

-- Prior to performing any permitted work in the Village's rights-of-way, the Village shall require the Permittee and/or owner of the communications facility to establish in the Village's favor a performance and payment bonds in an amount equal to a minimum of one hundred ten (110) percent of the cost of the work being permitted, exclusive of equipment cost to secure the restoration of the public rights-of-way, and to ensure the Permittee's and/or owner's faithful performance of the construction or other obligations related to the work in the public rights-ofway, in accordance with applicable sections of the Village Code of Ordinances. - In the event a Permittee and/or owner of the communications facility fails to complete the work in accordance with the provisions of the permit and this subdivision, or fails to complete all restoration work in the right-of-way as required by the Village, including but not limited to repair or replacement of damaged landscaping, structures, hardscape, underground utility facilities, structures or equipment, or any other item or feature disturbed by the permitted work, there shall be recoverable, jointly and severally from the principal and surety of the bond, any damages or loss suffered by the Village as a result, including the full amount of any compensation, indemnification or cost of removal of any property of the Permittee or owner, or the cost of completing the work, plus a reasonable allowance for attorney's fees, up to the full amount of the bond. - No less than twelve (12) months after completion of the construction and satisfaction of all obligations in accordance with the bonds, the Permittee and/or owner of the communications facility may request the Village Engineer or his/her designee to remove the requirement to continue the bonds and the Village, if the communications facility is completed, shall release the bonds within ten (10) days.
-Notwithstanding the foregoing, the Village shall require a new bond for any subsequent work performed in the public rights-of-way. - The bonds shall be issued by a surety; (i) authorized to do business in the state of Florida and having evidenced same by a certificate of good standing from the Florida Department of State, and (ii) having a minimum rating of A-1 in Best's Key Rating Guide, Property/Casualty Edition; the bond shall be subject to the approval of the Village Attorney; and shall provide that: - "Unless released by the Village, this bond may not be canceled, or allowed to lapse, until sixty (60) days after receipt by the Village, by certified mail, return receipt requested, of a written notice from the issuer of the bond of intent to cancel or not to renew." - The rights reserved by the Village with respect to any bond established pursuant to this section are in addition to all other rights and remedies the Village may have under this section, or at law or equity, and no action, proceeding or exercise of a right with respect to the bonds will affect any other right the Village may have.
+i.
+Prior to performing any permitted work in the Village's rights-of-way, the Village shall require the Permittee and/or owner of the communications facility to establish in the Village's favor a construction bond in an amount equal to a minimum of one hundred ten (110) percent of the cost to secure restoration of the post-construction right-of-way to the preconstruction condition, and to ensure the Permittee's and/or owner's faithful performance of the construction or other obligations related to the work in the public rights-of-way, in accordance with applicable sections of the Village Code of Ordinances.

+ii.
+In the event a Permittee and/or owner of the communications facility fails to complete the work in accordance with the provisions of the permit and this subdivision, or fails to complete all restoration work in the right-ofway as required by the Village, including but not limited to repair or replacement of damaged landscaping, structures, hardscape, underground utility facilities, structures or equipment, or any other item or feature disturbed by the permitted work, there shall be recoverable, jointly and severally from the principal and surety of the bond, any damages or loss suffered by the Village as a result, including the full amount of any compensation, indemnification or cost of removal of any property of the Permittee or owner, or the cost of completing the work, plus a reasonable allowance for attorney's fees, up to the full amount of the bond.

+- 19 iii.
+No less than eighteen (18) months after completion of the construction and satisfaction of all obligations in accordance with the bonds, the 20 Permittee and/or owner of the communications facility may request the 21 22 Village Engineer or his/her designee to remove the requirement to continue the bonds and the Village, if the communications facility is 23 completed, shall release the bonds within ten (10) days.
+Notwithstanding 24 25 the foregoing, the Village shall require a new bond for any subsequent work performed in the public rights-of-way.
+26 - iv.
+The bonds shall be issued by a surety; (1) authorized to do business in the United States, and (2) having a minimum rating of A-1 in Best's Key Rating Guide, Property/Casualty Edition; the bond shall be subject to the approval of the Village Attorney; and shall provide that:

+"Unless released by the Village, this bond may not be canceled, or allowed to lapse, until sixty (60) days after receipt by the Village, by certified mail, return receipt requested, of a written notice from the issuer of the bond of intent to cancel or not to renew."